 The requirements and procedures for getting a “fast appeal” are the same as those for getting a “fast coverage decision.”
 To ask for a fast appeal, follow the instructions for asking for a fast coverage decision.
 (These instructions are given earlier in this section.)

 If your doctor tells us that your health requires a “fast appeal,” we will give you a fast appeal.

+If we told you we were going to stop or reduce services or items that you were already getting, you may be able to keep those services or items during your appeal.

+If we decided to change or stop coverage for a service, item, or drug that you currently get, we will send you a notice before taking the proposed action.

+If you disagree with the action, you can file a Level 1 Appeal.
+We will continue covering the service, item, or drug if you ask for a Level 1 Appeal within 10 calendar days of the postmark date on our letter or by the intended effective date of the action, whichever is later.

+If you meet this deadline, you can keep getting the service, item, or drug with no changes while your appeal is pending.
+You will also keep getting all other services, items, or drugs (that are not the subject of your appeal) with no changes.

 Step 2: We consider your appeal and we give you our answer.